Love That Makes a Difference

 However, such divine love is not easy to obtain.
 The truth is, it is difficult to love those who hate us, to forgive those who hurt us, or to have mercy on those who offend us.

 But God is ready to give us this love, to fill our hearts with His divine love.
-It is from the
+It is from the ocean of God's love that the tiny drops of our own ability to love come from.

 We receive the ability to love only through the grace that comes from Christ!
 He can help us overcome anger, bitterness, hatred, and evil so that they no longer have any control over our lives.
 Through divine love, we will find the freedom to discover our true nature – our identity as God’s beloved children.